acg-repos/SQSLambdaTriggers/README.md

 ## Sending messages to SQS

-Run the provided script `send_message.py` to send messages to SQS
+Run the provided script `send_message.py` to send messages to SQS from ec2 instance

 **Example**: Send a message containing random text to the `Messages` queue every 0.1 second (10 messages per second):